Pan Seared Salmon

 I’m going to show you how to get super crispy skin with perfectly cooked salmon in your own kitchen, and it’s really so much easier than you could imagine.
 The skin is robustly crunchy, even crispier than a potato chip!

-My quickest and easiest salmon recipe is this Baked Salmon, but this crispy salmon only takes a little bit more effort and you get to enjoy the skin.
+While my quickest and easiest salmon recipe is this Baked Salmon, this crispy salmon only takes a little bit more effort and you get to enjoy that crunchy skin.
+The presentation is also very impressive.

 We eat salmon every week, so I bought a dedicated fish scaler, but you can also use a sharp chef’s knife to scrape off the scales…just beware that they will fly all over the place, so wear an apron.